 Companies must disclose details of clinical trials (Clause 21.3).
+The Second 2012 Code details how this is to be done.

-Relations with the Public and the Media
+Relations with the Public and the Media 24)

 Prescription only medicines must not be advertised to the public but information about them can be provided either directly or indirectly.
 The provision of information to the public about prescription only medicines must be in accordance with Clause 22.